Cubed-square/Project-Ears/README.md

-# pipproject
+# FoxOS
-This is the code and document associated with a potential invention using a raspberry pi pico and LCD display to make a wrist mounted computer.
+This operating system was designed to work in tandem with a raspberry pi pico and a 2004 I2C LCD display to provide the user with a small yet powerful system to use on projects.

-The code contains a few different pieces, mostly pertaining to the LCD I2C API and the setup for that API.
-The main section however is designed to function as a miniature operating system for the user.

-This REPO is still under development, more changes are likely in the future
+The base system currently works based off of 2 potentiometers and a button, each relaying information back to the pico via GPIO signals.
+The pico determines what to do with these inputs and sends the result to the LCD I2C display for user feedback.

+# Current State of the Project
+The project is currently still in alpha development, many base features have yet to be implemented, but development is slowly moving forward.

+# Future plans
+Produce some kind of hardware detector to easily integrate hardware into the system for use, and associasted apps.